 Exceptional circumstances are defined to include where there is fraud or where fraud is reasonably suspected.
 As a consequence the insurer may deem that the four month time limit is not applicable.

 If you think an investigation is taking too long (as a guide longer than a month), you should complain to the insurer’s internal dispute resolution section.
 You should say something like:

 “I wish to raise a dispute about the delay in my claim.
 I want your internal dispute resolution department to review my claim and respond in writing”

-If the internal dispute resolution section does not resolve your dispute within 45 days you can lodge a dispute with the Financial Ombudsman Service Australia (FOS) See Factsheet: Dispute Resolution.
-FOS is a free dispute resolution service.
+If the internal dispute resolution section does not resolve your dispute within 45 days you can lodge a dispute with the Australian Financial Complaints Authority (AFCA) See Factsheet: dispute resolution.
+AFCA is a free dispute resolution service.

 Where an insurer is investigating a claim they may request that you take part in an interview.
 You can request that the interview be held in a neutral location.
 You might want to download our Insurance Interviews Checklist